 I believe the earth as it is, is as vast as the skies and no matter how many people are born here, we can never fill it to the brim.
-The opportunities are so many that we can barely exhaust them.
-The question many of us may be asking ourselves is: if this is the case ,then why is there such a high level of competition for the available resources and opportunities?
+The opportunities are many and we can barely exhaust them.
+The question many of us may be asking ourselves is: if this is the case, then why is there such a high level of competition for the available resources and opportunities?
 The answer is plain & simple: GREED.

-Yes, it is good to be ambitious and want to own property and other things, but why do people go to the extent of grabbing other people’s properties and even sometimes killing them even though often, the person doing this, has more than enough to last him/her a lifetime and even to their fourth generation?
+Yes, it is good to be ambitious and want to own property and other things, but why do people go to the extent of grabbing other people’s properties and sometimes even causing others injury or death, even though often, the person doing this, has more than enough to last him/her a lifetime and even to their fourth generation?

-This greed manifests itself in so many areas of our lives.
+Greed manifests itself in so many areas of our lives.
 It is rampant in social circles, politics, the economy and even religion.
-We have been brought up in a culture whereby we first think of ourselves before anyone else.
-With such a kind of mentality, nothing will ever be enough.
+We have been brought up in a culture where we first think of ourselves before anyone else.
+With such mentality, nothing will ever be enough.
 You will always want to amass more and more.
-If we could cultivate a culture of sharing and thinking about others highly (as we do to ourselves), this world could be a far better place to live in.
-We need to share love and extend a helping hand wherever and whenever the chance presents itself.
+If we could cultivate a culture of sharing and thinking about others highly (as we do with ourselves), this world could be a far better place to live in.
+We need to share love and extend a helping hand wherever and whenever opportunity presents itself.

 It’s a fact that you cannot eat more than one plate of food in one sitting so why prepare so much food which you end up throwing away?
 For those in employment, you cannot occupy two positions in a company so why become envious and jealous of your fellow employees simply because they have been recognized for their (hard) work?
 For you who is in a senior position, why do you feel threatened by your Junior’s hard work?
 What makes you think they are after your position to the point of you having them fired or transferred?